pdxjohnny/dffml/docs/cli.rst

 Entrypoints
 +++++++++++

-We make heavy use of the Python
+DFFML makes heavy use of the Python
 `entrypoint <https://packaging.python.org/specifications/entry-points/>`_
 system.
+The following tools will help you with development and use of the entrypoints system.

 List
 ____